micklarsen/4sem_fullstack_js_ts/Period 1/README.md

 Callback functions

 **Map**
-Using built in Math library.
+Using the built in Math library.

 ```javascript
 var numbers = [4, 9, 16, 25];